fastforwardlabs/blog/content/posts/2022-07-11-automated-metrics-for-evaluating-text-style-transfer.md

 ![](/images/hugo/image7-tst3.png)

-**Figure 7:** Sample WNC pairs that demonstrate cases where target_cps >> predicted_cps (1-3) and target_cps << predicted_cps (4).
+**Figure 7:** Sample WNC pairs that demonstrate common themes around the CPS metric.
+Specifically, cases where target_cps >> predicted_cps (1-3) and target_cps << predicted_cps (4).

 From Figure 7, we see that examples 1-3 highlight the scenario where the ground truth annotation preserves content much better (as defined by CPS) than the model’s output, and the opposite for example 4.
-These examples demonstrate common themes we’ve found through our error analysis:
+These examples demonstrate common themes (numerically matched below) that we’ve found through our error analysis.

 1. **_The BART model tends toward brevity -_** The trained seq2seq model has learned that omission of content is generally a good tactic for reducing subjectivity.
 This is seen in the example above where the model selects an abbreviated version of the input.
 Because the model omits part of the content (i.e. “being the most successful club”), our CPS metric punishes the score relative to the ground truth.
 2. **_SentenceBERT penalizes missing content -_** As expected, SentenceBERT embedding similarity captures the omission of important words.
 In this example, the prediction is penalized for dropping the important subject “Denmark”.
-3. **_CPS fails when style tokens are the difference -_** In contrast with example #2, our CPS metric fails when the omitted words are actually style related.
+3. **_CPS fails when style tokens are the difference -_** In contrast with example #2, our CPS metric fails when the omitted words (“most serious”) are actually style related.
 In this example, CPS produces a disagreeably low score for the prediction as compared to the ground truth despite it largely retaining the semantic meaning.
 This example demonstrates the imperative of isolating style elements from content.
+Had we removed the subject modifier “most serious”, our CPS would better reflect the high semantic overlap.
-4. **_Factual edits are unfair -_** In this example, our model generated text produces a much higher CPS than the ground truth.
+4. **_Factual edits are out-of-scope -_** In this example, our model generated text produces a much higher CPS than the ground truth.
 This is due to the annotator's introduction of new facts, or out-of-context information, that the model should not be expected to produce.
 We consider edits of this type to be outside the scope of our intended modeling task.

 Overall, we see that our CPS metric has its strengths and weaknesses.
 We believe this metric is useful for providing a general indication of content preservation because low scores truly mark dissimilar content.
 However, this metric lacks marginal specificity and struggles to quantify small differences in content with accuracy.